latextemplates/scientific-thesis-template/docs/README.md

 ## Quick start

 1. Download
-    1. Go to the development version at <https://github.com/latextemplates/scientific-thesis-template/archive/master.zip>.
+    1. Go to the development version at <https://github.com/latextemplates/scientific-thesis-template/archive/main.zip>.
 Reason: LaTeX packages change so fast over time and we cannot do a release on each change.
-    2. Extract `master.zip` to the directory you want to work.
+    2. Extract `scientific-thesis-template-main.zip` to the directory you want to work.
 E.g., `c:\users\user\documents\thesis`.
 2. Start texing
     - University of Stuttgart:
         - English: `main-english.tex`